Create a new upload

 Notes:

-If you choose to provide default field metadata, the alt
+If you choose to provide default field metadata, the

-fields are ALL required.
+alt,title, andcustom_datafields are ALL required. -

 Validation errors will not be immediately returned in this step.
 You must perform the next step (retrieve the job result) to see any errors that might have occurred.